tkoomzaaskz/homeBudget/README.md

 symfony command line.

-Then, you shall create a database and fill it with data, you'll find helpful scripts in the [project/data/sql](data/sql directory).
+Then, you shall create a database and fill it with data, you'll find helpful scripts in the [project/data/sql directory](data/sql).
 After this you shall set database permissions in config/databases.yml.

 Shared hosting configuration